lodewijn/ManyAnalystThesis/README.md

 missing data, choice of statistical model and definitions of outcome variables, covariates and target population, contribute to variation in the outcomes of many-analyst projects?

+Folders `data`, `scripts` and `docs` are relevant.
+More information about those folders and their content can be found below.

+*Note: the `results` folder can be found inside the [data folder](https://github.com/lodewijn/ManyAnalystThesis/tree/main/data/results).*

 # Data
 ## Raw and Clean Data
 Consistent with Kowall et al. (2025), data from waves 1-7 (excluding wave 3) of the